algosal/armando-crescenzi/Disbarment/petition.md

 2. By Order of this Court dated **November 4, 2004**, Petitioner was disbarred due to professional misconduct, specifically **misappropriation of client funds and conduct resulting from substance abuse issues**.

-3. Petitioner has fully complied with all conditions set forth in the disbarment order and now seeks reinstatement pursuant to Judiciary Law \u00a7 90 and 22 NYCRR 603.14.
+3. Petitioner has fully complied with all conditions set forth in the disbarment order and now seeks reinstatement pursuant to Judiciary Law section § 90 and 22 NYCRR 603.14.

 ---